 The main divisions between delegations were primarily over nuclear disarmament, Iran, Syria, the IAEA additional protocol, nuclear security, access to peaceful uses of nuclear technology, the Middle East WMDFZ and other related matters.
 In general, EU, NATO and “nuclear umbrella states” opposed the revised draft recommendations; while NAM, African and other states expressed supported for them.

-In the closing session, a numbers game was played in response to NAM states’ assertions that NAM statements were on behalf of 122 states; as France read out names of 70 states supporting a call for DPRK denuclearization and the US read out names of 52 states on Syrian non-compliance with IAEA safeguards.
+In the closing session, a numbers game was played in response to NAM states’ assertions that NAM statements were on behalf of 122 states; as France read out names of 70 states supporting a call for DPRK denuclearization and the US read out names of 52 states on Syrian non-compliance with IAEA safeguards .
 China criticized the French coordinated statement and stated that the NPT review process was not the right forum for DPRK matters.
 The Russian Federation bitterly complained about problems in getting visas to attend NPT and UN meetings and even suggested moving the 2020 review conference to Vienna or Geneva if the visa problems was not resolved.
-This author has been proposing since 2017, that the NPT review conference should be held in Vienna, as unlike New York and Geneva, all “three pillars” are represented in Vienna given the presence of the headquarters of the IAEA and the CTBT Organization (CTBTO).
-The author was responsible at the 2005 review conference in moving the first session of the PrepCom to Vienna from New York starting in 2007.
+This author has been proposing since 2017, that the NPT review conference should be held in Vienna, as unlike New York and Geneva, all “three pillars” are represented in Vienna given the presence of the headquarters of the IAEA and the CTBT Organization (CTBTO)

 The reversion to loss of civility in discourse in the second week of the PrepCom was an unwelcome reminder of the rancour at the end of the 2015 NPT review conference.
 Iran, Russian Federation, Syria and the United states engaged in frequent “rights of reply” that sometimes resorted to language not usually heard in diplomatic forums and left a bad taste all around.
 This was reflective of the general discourse in international relations prevalent today and the NPT review process is not immune to this slide in civility.